 The images document the end of one of many chapters – mostly started during the military dictatorship – that have turned Santiago de Chile into a highly segregated city.

-The photographs show plot the last standing blocks in plot 18-A of Villa Carlos Cortes, later renamed Villa San Luis, a social housing complex built in a public site in Las Condes, an affluent Council of Santiago.
+The photographs portray the last standing blocks in plot 18-A of Villa Carlos Cortes, later renamed Villa San Luis, a social housing complex built in a public site in the affluent borough of Las Condes.
 The construction took place between 1971 and 1972 during the government of Salvador Allende.
 When finished, the estate comprised 27 blocks containing 1.038 apartments.
 The housing estate aimed to tackle the already acute segregation problem in the city.

 In 2017, the National Monuments Council voted in favour of a proposal to protect from demolition the last four remaining blocks of Villa San Luis, in plot 18-A1.
-The developers appealed this decision, which was approved by the appeals court in 2018.
+The developers appealed this decision, which was, however, backed by the appeals court in 2018.
 The same year, the supreme court rejected the appeal of the developer and confirmed the listed status of plot 18-A1 blocks.
 In 2019, the National Monuments Council voted in favour of removing the listed status, authorising the demolition of the blocks and requesting the construction of a small memorial in their place.
-The demolition was mainly supported by a structural study that showed the structure of the building was not safe.
+The demolition was supported mainly with the argument that the buildings were not ‘structurally sound.’

 The site is today one of (if not the most) expensive in Chile.
-A middle solution could have been found, where some of the remaining blocks were kept as social housing and two blocks are turned into a museum and cultural centre.
-The site is big enough to allow new infill mixed-use residential buildings, with some market units which could have helped cross-subsidising the acquisition of the site by the government and refurbishment of the old blocks.
+A middle solution could have been found, where some of the remaining blocks were kept as social housing and two blocks were turned into a museum and cultural centre.
+The site is big enough to allow new infill mixed-use residential and office buildings, which could have helped to fund the acquisition of the site by the government and refurbishing the old blocks.